 For example, one aspect of the country that stands out for me is its commitment to utilizing renewable energy sources and sustainable agricultural methods that is more a function of necessity and culture rather than a lifestyle choice.
 In addition, and I share this opinion with many travelers, visiting Greece just once or even for a couple of weeks is just not enough because there is so much to see and to do.

-It is for all these reasons that I have partnered with a celebrated Washington, DC Greek bakery, Baklava Couture, and a passionate sustainable agriculture events and media company, EventSprig, to create a unique and exclusive travel experience to Crete that celebrates food as a connecting force to heritage and culture.
+It is for all these reasons that I have partnered with a celebrated Washington, DC Greek bakery, Baklava Couture, and a passionate sustainable agriculture events and media company, EventSprig, to create a unique and exclusive farm-to-table Crete heritage travel experience that celebrates food as a connecting force to heritage and culture.

 Whether you’ve traveled to Greece before or this would be your first journey, this not your typical Greek Island group tour.
 We’ve crafted an experience that will impact and stay with you for a lifetime.